msagansk/Augur.Guide/2-market-creators/examples.md

 ---
-title: Templates
+title: Examples
 ---
-# Market Creators: Templates
+# Market Creators: Examples

-Here are a few examples of different markets that have been created in the past that are worded well to help ensure validity.
-You can use these as a starting point for your own markets to help you think it through.
+Here are a few examples of different markets that have been created in the past that are worded well to help ensure validity and clarity for traders and reporters.
+You can use these as templates to help you get started creating your own markets that are well crafted.

 ## Sports